upyesp/upyesp.org/content/posts/alias-ipaddress.md

 ![screenshot of a terminal running Linux with the Bash shell.
 The user has entered the command "ipext" and the external IP address has been returned](/images/AliasIP.png "Using an Alias to return the external IP address")

-## Definitions - Internal & External IP Address
+## Definitions - "Internal" & "External" IP Addresses

 Your computer has an IP address on the LAN it is connected to.
 This blog post will refer to that address as the _internal IP address_, typical examples being... `192.168.1.12/24` at home or `10.23.8.7/20` on a corporate network.